-For a tent weighing just over 2 pounds, it shouldn’t come as a surprise that you sacrifice on durability.
+For a backpacking tent weighing just over 2 pounds, it shouldn’t come as a surprise that you sacrifice on durability.
 The tent has a 15-denier floor and rainfly, which is extremely thin and should be treated with care—and used with a footprint on most occasions—to extend its lifespan.
 Big Agnes did increase tear resistance by adding a silicone treatment to the solid fabric, but you can’t get around the fact that all materials are so thin they’re see-through.
 If you’re used to ultralight gear, this won’t be a deterrent (and Big Agnes does have a knack for making their gear last, plus the DAC poles are a proven design).
 But casual backpackers and those that are hard on their gear may want to steer clear of such an ultralight build.

-The Tiger Wall doesn’t have the rigid structure of a freestanding model, but it’s been designed to handle most 3-season conditions well.
+The Big Agnes Tiger Wall UL2 doesn’t have the rigid structure of a freestanding model, but it’s been designed to handle most 3-season conditions well.
 The rainfly offers complete coverage, and we like that Big Agnes attached pre-cut guylines on all sides of the tent (you will need to pack extra stakes to use them).
 But the semi-freestanding build does have an impact on wind and rain protection.
 The single pole that runs from the middle of the tent to the bottom of the foot end makes the structure less sturdy and more prone to being pushed around by a strong gust from the side.
 Further, you’ll need to set it up very well with all the guylines to keep it from sagging in the rain.
 With practice and by fully guying it out, however, the Tiger Wall should offer plenty of protection for most backpackers and thru-hikers.

 We haven't had to fully test the ventilation capabilities of the Tiger Wall just yet (our Utah trip was cooler than normal), but we don’t expect it to be a standout.
 The tent body has a generous amount of mesh and there’s good spacing in the double-wall construction, but the rainfly does lack built-in vents.
 This means that you’ll need to strategically stake out the fly to maximize airflow, and on warm days that aren’t rainy, it’s a good idea to unzip the top or bottom portion of the vestibule doors to release muggy air.
-Given the option, we would have preferred Big Agnes included a large roof vent like you get with the Copper Spur, although this does add some weight.
+Given the option, we would have preferred a large roof vent like you get with the Big Agnes Copper Spur, although this does add some weight.

 Set up and Take Down

-Almost all modern pole-supported backpacking tents are fairly easy to set up, and the Tiger Wall is no exception.
+Almost all modern pole-supported backpacking tents are fairly easy to set up, and the Big Agnes Tiger Wall UL2 is no exception.
 The poles are color-coded with corresponding webbing and grommets on the tent body, making it easy to align the poles and rainfly in the correct direction, and the single hubbed system is a cinch to snap into place.
 As touched on above, the only real difficulty comes when setting up the tent on a surface like rock where you can’t stake out the foot end.
 Otherwise, the Tiger Wall goes up easily and is equally simple to tear down and stuff away into the generously sized storage bag.

 What We Like

 - Successful mix of the Copper Spur and Fly Creek designs.
-The Tiger Wall is very lightweight, decently livable, and has a convenient two door and vestibule layout.
+The Tiger Wall is very lightweight, decently livable, and has a convenient two-door-and-vestibule layout.

-- The center ridge pole makes the tent more livable inside than a competitor like the Nemo Hornet.
+- The center ridgepole makes the tent more livable inside than a competitor like the Nemo Hornet.

-- Made with high quality materials throughout: the silicone-treated nylon increases durability, and the seam taping and DAC poles are top notch.
+- Made with high-quality materials throughout: the silicone-treated nylon increases durability, and the seam taping and DAC poles are top notch.